 Transfer by car to gas crater Darwaza (260 km to the north from Ashgabat).
 In 1971, geologists accidentally found an underground cavern filled with natural gas.

 The ground beneath the drilling rig collapsed, leaving a large hole with a diameter of about 50-100 meters.
 To avoid poisonous gas discharge, they decided to burn the gas.
 Geologists had hoped the fire would go out in a few days but it has been burning ever since.
 Locals have named the cavern The Gate to Hell, and the sight of the crater at night indeed awakens mysterious feelings.

 The views are most impressive in the dark, and an overnight stay in a camp near the crater is a unique experience.

-09:00 Meet the guide in the lobby.
-Start walking excursion in the historical part of Khiva – Ichan-kala (translated as “Inner town”).
-Ichan-kala - the largest Museum in the open air in Central Asia consisting from the next monuments:
+09:00 Meet the guide and start walking excursion in the historical part of Khiva – Ichan-kala (translated as “Inner town”).
+Ichan-kala - the largest Museum in the open air in Central Asia consisting of

 - Ensemble Lyabi Hauz (Nadir Divanbegi Madrassa, Khanaka, Kukeldash Madrassa and the monument of Khodja Nasreddin);